The forecast is calling for sunshine, your favorite people have cleared their schedules, and your picnic blanket is ready to go.

 Sandwiches with a Twist

 Skip the basic PB&J and try wraps, pinwheels, or sliders.
-They're easier to eat and less likely to fall apart than traditional sandwiches.
+Think caprese pinwheels, buffalo chicken sliders, or BLT wraps.
+These are easier to eat, less likely to fall apart, and a lot more interesting to pull out of the basket.

 Cheese and Crackers